lwang0f/lwang0f.github.io/_pages/about.md

 <section class="home-updates" aria-labelledby="admissions-title">
   <h2 id="admissions-title">Admissions</h2>
   <h3>Master's Students</h3>
   <p>One master's student is normally admitted each year.
-Strong candidates combine sound preparation in mathematics and English with self-directed research habits and a clear intention to pursue doctoral study.
-Prospective applicants are welcome to inquire by email.</p>
+Strong candidates combine sound preparation in mathematics and English with self-directed research habits and a clear intention to pursue doctoral study.</p>

   <h3>Undergraduate Students</h3>
   <p>Up to two undergraduate students are selected each year for one to two years of structured research training.
-Applicants should have placed among the top three in cumulative final-examination scores across Advanced Mathematics, Linear Algebra, Probability and Statistics, and Signals and Systems, and should be interested in mathematical derivation and theoretical research.
-Prospective applicants are welcome to inquire by email.</p>
+Applicants should have placed among the top three in cumulative final-examination scores across Advanced Mathematics, Linear Algebra, Probability and Statistics, and Signals and Systems, and should be interested in mathematical derivation and theoretical research.</p>
 </section>

 <section class="home-updates" aria-labelledby="news-title">